Kattis91/what-is-cooking/README.md

   - Kay (the facilitator in my team) for always patiently answering all my questions during our Monday sessions &#128512;

   - Karolis_5P and Emma S-A_5P (Peer Code Review) who took time to look at my project, check the functionality and come up with valuable feedback.

+  - Tutor Assistance Team for helping me out with diverse things throughout the project.

 [Back to top ⇧](#table-of-contents)